tayllan/awesome-algorithms/README.md

 * [VisuAlgo](http://www.comp.nus.edu.sg/~stevenha/visualization/index.html) - Visualising data structures and algorithms through animation.
 * [Algomation](http://www.algomation.com/) - A didactic, animated, exposition of algorithms.
 * [Algorithmist](http://www.algorithmist.com/index.php/Main_Page) - The Algorithmist is a resource dedicated to anything algorithms - from the practical realm, to the theoretical realm.
 There are also links and explanation to problemsets.
+* [Learn Algorithms](http://www.learnalgorithms.in/) - A website that explains some algorithms very well and simply, even for the most novice of programmers.

 ## Online Courses